Confidence regions for a persistence diagram of a single image with one or more loops: Simulation study

 For the simulations, each image has one loop and follows the assumptions from Section~\ref{sec:oneH1}.
-The birth and death times of the true pattern, $\mathcal{M}^0$, are set to $(\mu_{1*}, \mu_1)=(1000, 3000)$, which are similar intensities to those of our cell wound example (see Section~\ref{sec:CellImages}).
+The death and birth times of the true pattern, $\mathcal{M}^0$, are set to $(\mu_{1*}, \mu_1)=(1000, 3000)$, which are similar intensities to those of our cell wound example (see Section~\ref{sec:CellImages}).
 To assess the robustness of the proposed confidence regions to noise, four different noise levels are used to generate an image $\mathcal{M}^{\sigma}$ for $\sigma=\{50, 150, 250, 350 \}$, homoscedastic Gaussian noise is used in this section.
-For each $\sigma$, $l$ images are generated, denoted $\mathcal{M}^{\sigma}_l$ where $l=\{1, \ldots, 100\}$, and an upper-level set filtration is used to get the birth and death times for each image (i.e., the \textbf{tTDA} estimates).
+For each $\sigma$, $l$ images are generated, denoted $\mathcal{M}^{\sigma}_l$ where $l=\{1, \ldots, 100\}$, and an upper-level set filtration is used to get the death and birth times for each image (i.e., the \textbf{tTDA} estimates).
 To test the alternative method (\textbf{sTDA}) each image is further smoothed using local polynomial smoothing, denoted $\mathcal{\tilde M}^{\sigma}_l$.
 Then both \textbf{sTDA} and \textbf{parTDA} are used to get confidence regions for the underlying pattern in $\mathcal{\tilde M}^0$ and $\mathcal{M}^0$, respectively.

-Figure~\ref{fig:Simulations} illustrates the simulation results, with examples of point estimates for the birth and death times shown in Figure~\ref{subfig:estimates} (i.e., estimated pattern) and their corresponding confidence regions are shown in Figure~\ref{subfig:CI} (i.e., uncertainty estimate for the pattern).
+Figure~\ref{fig:Simulations} illustrates the simulation results, with examples of point estimates for the death and birth times shown in Figure~\ref{subfig:estimates} (i.e., estimated pattern) and their corresponding confidence regions are shown in Figure~\ref{subfig:CI} (i.e., uncertainty estimate for the pattern).
 In both figures, each color represents a different $\sigma$ value.
-In Figure~\ref{subfig:estimates}, the shapes are the estimated birth and death times for each method where the black dots are the true birth and death time of the smoothed $(\tilde \mu_{1*},\tilde \mu_{1})$ and unsmoothed loop $(\mu_{1*}, \mu_{1})$.
+In Figure~\ref{subfig:estimates}, the shapes are the estimated death and birth times for each method where the black dots are the true death and birth time of the smoothed $(\tilde \mu_{1*},\tilde \mu_{1})$ and unsmoothed loop $(\mu_{1*}, \mu_{1})$.
 In Figure~\ref{subfig:CI}, the rectangles are the confidence regions using \textbf{sTDA} with the $L_\infty$ distance and the ellipses are the confidence regions generated using \textbf{parTDA}.
+These estimates and confidence regions from \textbf{parTDA} and \textbf{sTDA} are displayed together for convenience and to show the difference in scale, but recall that \textbf{parTDA} and \textbf{tTDA} are attempting to estimate the unsmoothed truth while \textbf{sTDA} is attempting to estimate the smoothed truth.